 I get a huge amount of joy and satisfaction from seeing these wonderful people make progress in their recovery

 & I feel privileged to witness their journeys!

-I was honoured to present a Case Study on Yoga Therapy for Brain Injury at
+I was honoured to present a Case Study on Yoga Therapy for People with Acquired Brain Injury at

-I have since completed my Diploma of Naturopathic Nutrition and continue to pursue more qualifications
+I also hold a Diploma of Naturopathic Nutrition and continue to pursue more qualifications

 in Massage and all things Yoga Therapy.